malliina/util/README.md

-Exploring Scala.
-Test code for wicket, atmosphere, web sockets, functional programming.
+An exploration of Scala.
+Test code for wicket, play!, web sockets, actors, functional programming.